 We regularly run webinars on a range of topics, and record them so if you missed a session, you can listen back.
-Click the images to access the videos, and the presentations can be downloaded on the left hand side.
+Click the videos to access the recordings, and the presentations can be downloaded on the left hand side.
 On this page, videos are directly linked for the most recent few webinars, if you are interested in more, there is a youtube playlist which contains them all.

 Community owned and community led housing development is on the rise, and there are many different ways of delivering a housing project.
 Highland Small Communities Housing Trust (HSCHT) and Highlands and Islands Enterprise (HIE) joined forces to deliver an online seminar on the practicalities and process of different types of community housing projects.
 All information is accurate at the time of broadcast, 22nd August 2017.

 Community ownership of woodlands and forestry is on the rise, partially due to powers from the Community Empowerment Act.
 Community Woodlands Association (CWA) provides advice, assistance and information to community groups considering or in the process of taking on a community woodland.
 Forest Enterprise Scotland's (FES) Community Asset Transfer Scheme (CATS) for Scotland's National Forest Estate sets out how they'll deliver asset transfer rights for communities.
 All information is accurate at the time of broadcast, 4th July 2017.